randofan/MyCalendar/reports/week9.md

 ## Trinity
 ### Old Goals
-1.
+1. Continue to help implement section.js
+2. Iron out any edge cases and what the popup should look like
 ### Issues
 - What you did:
+    - Made minor adjustments to architecture to enable testing of our DOM scraper functions that were in content.js.
+Wrote tests.
-- What worked:
+- What worked: Communicating async in Slack, working on separate branches
-- What you learned:
+- What you learned: Limitations of testing when we interact with external sources like the Chrome API for example.
+Limitations of interacting with the DOM in a Nodejs testing environment
-- Where you had trouble:
+- Where you had trouble: N/A
 ### New Goals
-1.
+1. Work on edge case of if a course can not be made into an ICS file

 ## Gavin
 ### Old Goals